Bean Validation

-This chapter describes the validation function compliant with Bean Validation (JSR349) of Java EE7.
+This chapter describes the validation function compliant with Jakarta Bean Validation of Jakarta EE.

 Important

-The Bean Validation engine is not implemented by this function.
+The Jakarta Bean Validation engine is not implemented by this function.

-Java EE environments (such as WebLogic and WildFly) use the Bean Validation implementation that is bundled in the server.
-For use outside Java EE environments, the Bean Validation implementation must be added to the reference library separately.
-(It is recommended that the reference implementation Hibernate Validator(external site) be used.)
+Jakarta EE environments (such as WebLogic and WildFly) use the Jakarta Bean Validation implementation that is bundled in the server.
+For use outside Jakarta EE environments, the Jakarta Bean Validation implementation must be added to the reference library separately.
+(It is recommended that the compatible implementation Hibernate Validator(external site) be used.)

 Provides a function that can define validation rules for each domain.